Class A Regional Truck Driving CDL Jobs Local to Applegate, CA Regional Lane

 Does the school give you info about its graduation and employment numbers and percentages?

-3. Does The Truck Driving School Provide Job Placement Assistance?
+3. Does The Truck Driver School Provide Job Placement Assistance?

 Do they have full-time employees who help find you a job?
 Many schools offer only training and then throw you to the wolves to find your own job.